 Opioids block the body's perception of pain.
 For some people, opioids also cause an intensely rewarding 'rush' or sense of extreme happiness.
 Although opioids can be effective and safe when taken as prescribed, they can also be highly addictive.
 This means that those who take or use opioids can lose control, become dependent on them, and use more and more of them.
-For more information, see The Well Project's article on Substance Abuse and Addiction.
+For more information, see our fact sheet on Substance Abuse and Addiction.

 People who inject drugs, whether they inject heroin or another illegal substance, are more likely to get HIV, hepatitis C and/or B, and other infectious diseases through sharing or reusing needles and other injection drug equipment.
 It has been estimated that close to one in ten new HIV infections worldwide are the result of injection drug use.
 In some parts of Central Asia and Eastern Europe, unsafe injection practices are the cause of more than eight out of ten HIV infections.
-Of the three to four million people newly infected with hepatitis C each year, around two million of these are due to injection drug use.
-For more information on safer injection practices, see The Well Project's article on Cleaning Works.
+Of the three to four million people newly infected with hepatitis C each year, around two million of these are due to injecting drugs.
+For more information on safer injection practices, see our fact sheet on Cleaning Equipment for Injecting Drugs.

 Each dose of methadone lasts for about 24 hours so you will only need to take it once a day.
 Used at the appropriate dose, methadone is a safe drug that may not have difficult side effects even if you take it for ten years or more.
 Like any drug, it is possible to take too much methadone or buprenorphine and overdose.
 Symptoms of overdose for methadone and buprenorphine include slow breathing and heart rates, severe drowsiness, muscle weakness, pinpoint pupils, and cold, clammy skin.

-Buprenorphine can be used once a day or once every other day, and is available as a sublingual tablet (dissolves under the tongue).
+Buprenorphine can be used once a day or once every other day, and is available as a tablet that dissolves under the tongue.
 Buprenorphine is less likely than methadone to cause overdose and withdrawal symptoms.